OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/07-access-controls.md

     multiple layers of security, including continuous consumer identity verification, device security posture assessment, and contextual risk analysis
 11. If the application must run with elevated privileges, raise privileges as late as possible, and drop as soon as possible
+12. Application administrators should be able to terminate active sessions and authentication codes and -tokens and users should be able to terminate their active sessions

 #### References